 We are experienced in the literature review part of compiling a CER.

 There are several stages:

-Stage 2: literature screening and selection, in terms of its suitability, applicability, quality and clinical significance.
+Stage 2: Screen and select literature by suitability, applicability, quality and clinical significance.
 Some publications are excluded according to exclusion criteria.
-For potentially eligible literature, full texts are consulted for a more detailed assessment.
+For potentially eligible literature, we obtain full texts for a more detailed assessment.
 More papers are excluded at this time.

-Stage 3: Papers with relevant, usable data on device performance and safety are included in the clinical evaluation analysis.
+Stage 3: Include papers with relevant, usable data on device performance and safety in the clinical evaluation analysis.
 Detailed appraisal criteria for suitability are used and Oxford Level of Evidence is assigned to all included papers.

 The literature summary is then incorporated into the CER, together with other sections to form a complete CER report.

 One representative CER writing project involves evaluating 287 clinical papers and including 92 of them for the CER.

 We also work on English to Chinese CER translations to file with China NMPA.
 For a CER project series with a top ten medical device company, we have completed 5 CER translations - each around 100 pages.